dotlang/language/doc/RFE.md

 It is used to constraint a generics type to support a specific set of functions.
 A type class is a special type which describes behavior on it rather than date.
 ```
-;Alternative method: More consistent with current notation, user has more control (he can send value for `z` explicitly)
 ;Also we can initialize tuple members, we have embedding
 ;Note that if T is a sum type, each function here can be multiple implemented functions
 type Eq<T> := {